jtatkins440/mint_vic/protocol_controller/README.md

+# Running the Protocol Controller with the Visualizer
 The current visualizer execution is heavily dependent on the user's system.
 A more modular and streamlined launch will be developed soon.
 Until then, the following steps ought to be followed to successfully execute the state machine WITH THE VISUALIZER: